tomeck/workflow-demo/README.md

 Create a 'direct' exchange named 'wf-demo'

-Create a queue 'wf-demo.requests' bound to exchange 'wf-demo' with routing key 'wf-demo.requests'
+Create a queue 'wf-demo.requests' bound to exchange 'wf-demo' with routing key 'requests'

-Create a queue 'wf-demo.processed' bound to exchange 'wf-demo' with routing key 'wf-demo.processed'
+Create a queue 'wf-demo.processed' bound to exchange 'wf-demo' with routing key 'processed'

 ## Message flow